Crowdsourced Policy: A Coalition Innovation

 Why It’s Important

 The U.S. government strives to be “of the people, by the people and for the people”.
 However, many often go unrepresented in policymaking, especially low income people and people of color.
 Many American citizens do not have the knowledge or connections necessary to influence policy.
 The Regenerative Recovery Coalition, with its diverse, cross sector membership and its innovative approach, is working to change this.
 Through the Coalition, anybody interested in building a regenerative future can join us and make their voices heard.
-Last winter, Speaker Garnett praised the Coalition.
-“From zero to sixty in a flash, they have mobilized a powerful coalition and partnered with the legislature in a new and refreshing way to help drive systems change,” he said.
+Last winter, Speaker Garnett praised the Coalition: “From zero to sixty in a flash, they have mobilized a powerful coalition and partnered with the legislature in a new and refreshing way to help drive systems change.”

 Crowdsourced policy is new but not unprecedented.
 Around the world, from France to Malaysia to Taiwan, innovators are experimenting with crowdsourcing as a method of civic engagement.
 Indeed, the Coalition’s process is entirely replicable.
 In 2021 we were awarded a grant from the Hewlett Foundation to write a replication playbook!
 The Regenerative Recovery Coalition looks forward to leading this charge across the United States.
 Please learn more, join us and/or reach out to the Coalition’s director, Jolie Brawner, at email@example.com to otherwise get involved.